MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 The SEMM package that Surface UEFI Configurator creates must be secured with a certificate.
 The certificate verifies the signature of configuration files before UEFI settings can be applied.
 For more information, see the [SEMM](/surface/surface-enterprise-management-mode) documentation.

+>[!WARNING]
+>To unenroll a device from SEMM and restore user control of Surface UEFI settings, you must have the SEMM certificate used to enroll the device in SEMM.
+If this certificate becomes lost or corrupted, it is not possible to unenroll from SEMM.
+Back up and protect your SEMM certificate accordingly.

 ### Create a SEMM package

 1. On a separate PC, open [Surface IT Toolkit](/surface/surface-it-toolkit), select **UEFI Configurator**, and then select **Configure devices**.